MicroStrategy/embedding-sdk-docs/docs/add-functionality/error-handling.md

 });
 ```

+In the `sessionErrorHandler`, the API user is responsible for re-logging in, and refreshing the dossier page.
+It could be done by triggering the original embedding logic, like calling `microstrategy.dossier.create()` again.
+The different authentication methods could be seen on the page [Support for different authentication environments](../support-for-different-authentication-environments/support-for-different-authentication-environments.md).

 ### Session error handling after dossier creation

 You can also provide a session error handler after the dossier is created.
 The session error handler is executed when the session expiration error occurs and you can get details of the error in the `sessionErrorHandler` parameter.